Holy Blossom Temple: History

+Bond Street synagogue

 By the 1890s, the congregation had outgrown the Richmond Street Synagogue and made plans for a new one.
 The dedication of the Bond Street Synagogue on September 15, 1897, attracted much media attention.
 By that time, Temple membership had grown to 119 families.

 During the latter part of the 19th century, changes began to be introduced to ritual and the way services were conducted.
 Music was introduced and mixed seating allowed.
 In 1920, Holy Blossom invited Rabbi Barnett R. Brickner, ordained at the Hebrew Union College, to be its rabbi and made application to affiliate with the Union of American Hebrew Congregations, now known as the Union for Reform Judaism (URJ), the Reform movement's umbrella organization.

+The first Holy Blossom Synagogue (1897) of Toronto was a new Judeo-Egyptian style templelike building with a front of cut stone, and adorned with a portico with two columns combining intricately detailed stone craftsmanship with Byzantine Revival influences.

 While the sanctuary of the Bond Street Synagogue was indeed beautiful, space for the growing religious school and social programs was severely lacking.
 By the 1930s, the congregation recognized that the time had come to move again.
 At the height of the depression, with a membership of just over 250 families, enough money was raised to buy the land and to build a sanctuary at a location on the then outer edge of the city.
 While most of Toronto's Jewish population, immigrant, mostly eastern European, poor and working class, were still located south of Bloor Street, particularly in the area between Yonge Street and Ossington Avenue (in particular The Ward, Kensington Market, Spadina Avenue and Bathurst Street), almost two-thirds of Holy Blossom's more established, affluent congregants, many of whom were second or third generation immigrants and hailing from western Europe, lived north of St. Clair Avenue.